Slovenian passport

-Slovenian passports (slovenski potni list) are issued to citizens of Slovenia to facilitate international travel.
-Every Slovenian citizen is also a citizen of the European Union.
-The passport, along with the national identity card allows for free rights of movement and residence in any of the states of the European Union, European Economic Area and Switzerland, as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.
+Slovenian passports (slovenski potni list) are issued to citizens of the Republic of Slovenia to facilitate international travel.
+Every Slovenian citizen is also a citizen of the European Union; as such, the passport, along with Slovenian identity card, allows for free rights of movement and residence in any member state of the European Union and European Economic Area, as well as Switzerland, under Article 21 of the EU Treaty.